 And it’s not “just” that online games were insanely popular and profitable, they also solved a long-lasting challenge: piracy.

 China has the biggest internal PC market in the world, but most of its players pirate games.
 The developers tried many types of copy-protection, from codes to hiding quest information in the manual to having players pick colors to match illustrations that came with the boxed copy.
 With the shift to 3D graphics, fully voiced dialogs and orchestral soundtracks, development costs kept rising and higher and higher legitimate sales numbers were required.

 Online games solved that.
 The game CDs were distributed for free, the important part were the fees paid to play and, later, the in-game purchases.

 All this leads to a massive shift towards online games, later transitioning partially into mobile games with similar monetization systems.
 These became the backbone of most of the Asian game industry, and I’ll not get into them here.
 It’s something that deserves a much more detailed examination.

-They also found a new way to monetize these RPGs by doing movies and TV series adaptations, with several games of the Xuan-Yuan Sword and Chinese Paladin series being adapted since 2005.
+While some series survived thanks to the income from online counterparts, developers also found a new way to monetize these RPGs by doing movies and TV series adaptations, with several games of the Xuan-Yuan Sword, GuJian and Chinese Paladin series being adapted since 2005.

-The Witcher series proved this works also in the west, cashing on the game’s popularity but also selling it to those coming fresh from the TV series.
+It’s a concept seen everywhere from the Pokémon TV show in the 90s to the recent The Witcher series on NETFLIX, banking on the game’s popularity but also selling it to those coming fresh from the TV series.

 Still, it was definitely a time of decline in the single-player RPG market, with veteran studios like Heluo Studio temporarily disbanding and Zealot Digital leaving the single-player market to focus exclusively on online games.